sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     ```
     This captures an image called CustomImage.wim to E:\Images.
 When the image capture is complete, you can shut down your reference PC.

+With your image captured, you can skip to [Verify your final image](#verify-your-final-image).

+### Capture an FFU

+**On your reference PC:**

+1. Identify Windows Partition Drive letter.

+    a.
+At the X:\windows\system32> prompt, type diskpart and press the <Enter> key to start Diskpart.

+    b.
+At the \DISKPART> prompt type list disk

+    c.
+Under the "Disk ###" column, identify the the disk that has the Windows installation, and note the assigned disk number.
+This will look something like _Disk 0_.

+    d.
+Type exit to quit Diskpart

+2. Capture an image of the windows disk to USB-B. This process takes several minutes.

+    ```
+    DISM.exe /capture-ffu /imagefile=E:\Images\CustomImage.wim /Name:"CustomImage" /capturedrive=\\.\PhysicalDrive0 /description:"Windows 10 FFU"
+        ```
+    This captures an image called CustomImage.wim to E:\Images.
+When the image capture is complete, you can shut down your reference PC.

 ## Verify your final image

 In this section, we'll cover how to deploy your captured image for testing and verification.